amphp/parallel/README.md

     vendor/bin/athletic -p benchmarks -b vendor/autoload.php

+## Installation
+With Composer.
+What did you expect?

+    composer require icicleio/conncurrent

+To enable threading, you will need to compile pthreads from source, as this package depends on unstable and unreleased fixes in pthreads.

+    git clone https://github.com/krakjoe/pthreads && cd pthreads
+    phpize
+    ./configure
+    make
+    sudo make install

 ## Documentation
 Concurrent can use either process forking or true threading to parallelize execution.
 Threading provides better performance and is compatible with Unix and Windows but requires ZTS (Zend thread-safe) PHP, while forking has no external dependencies but is only compatible with Unix systems.
 If your environment works meets neither of these requirements, this library won't work.